 - Close your existing loan.
 Your new lender works with your old one to pay off the balance of your existing mortgage and set up your new contract.

 - Repay your new lender.
-But don’t forget to check in on the market periodically to see if you might benefit from another refinancing.
+But don’t forget to periodically check in on the market to see if you might benefit from another refinance.

 What documents do I need when switching lenders?

 You’ll provide a lot of the same documentation necessary for your existing mortgage including: